-Applicants for Aquifer Storage and Recovery (ASR) systems authorized per Rule 40E-5.041, F.A.C., shall demonstrate that the provisions of Rule 40E-2.301, F.A.C., are met during: a) diversion of the water for storage; b) the time period in which the water is introduced into an aquifer for storage and stored within the aquifer; and c) recovery of the stored water.
-Unless otherwise noted Subsection 2.3.2.G or below, the criteria used to demonstrate that the provisions of Rule 40E-2.301, F.A.C., are met are contained in applicable sections in the Applicant's Handbook Basis of Review.
+Applicants for ASR systems authorized per Rule 40E-5.041, F.A.C., shall demonstrate that the provisions of Rule 40E-2.301, F.A.C., are met during: a) diversion of the water for storage; b) the time period in which the water is introduced into an aquifer for storage and stored within the aquifer; and c) recovery of the stored water.
+Unless otherwise noted in Subsection 2.3.2.G or below, the criteria used to demonstrate that the provisions of Rule 40E-2.301, F.A.C., are met are contained in applicable sections in this the Applicant's Handbook.

-Resource Protection: The applicant shall demonstrate that the diversion of water for storage in an ASR system shall not cause harm to the water resource as outlined in Rule subsection 40E-2.301(1), F.A.C., during the wet and dry seasons.
+The applicant shall demonstrate that the diversion of water for storage in an ASR system shall not cause harm to the water resource as outlined in Rule 40E-2.301, F.A.C., during the wet and dry seasons.
 As part of this demonstration, the applicant shall provide reasonable assurances that the wet season demands for the ASR diversions do not cause harm to wetlands and other surface waters or harmful saline water intrusion.
-The applicant shall identify the area of influence based on the volume of water calculated under Seubsection 2.3.2.G A., above.
-The area of influence of an ASR system shall address two factors: 1) the area affected by the pressure change resulting from the injection and removal of stored water; and, 2) the orientation of the stored fresh water and associated buffer zone.
-The applicant shall identify all existing legal uses within the area of influence and provide reasonable assurance that the operation of the proposed ASR system will not cause interference per the criteria contained in Subsection Section 3.7.
+The applicant shall identify the area of influence based on the volume of water calculated under Subsection 2.3.2.G, above.
+The area of influence of an ASR system shall address two factors: 1) the area affected by the pressure change resulting from the injection and removal of stored water; and, 2) the orientation of the stored freshwater fresh water and associated buffer zone.
+The applicant shall identify all existing legal uses within the area of influence and provide reasonable assurance that the operation of the proposed ASR system will not cause interference per the criteria contained in Subsection 3.7.